 I’ve put a copy of my panel above in the templates section if you want to use the same size and background colour as me.
 Otherwise use Pic Monkey to create your own version.

-Adding names to the tree
+Adding names to the family tree

 I wanted to make fabric leaves to applique the names onto the tree.
 You could use photos instead, Prinfab can print photos onto fabric for you.
 I don’t have photos for all the people on the tree so I decided to go with names.
 You could also write or embroider names directly onto the tree if you prefer.

 To make the leaves the same colour as the rest of the tree I used a colour picker to find the exact shades of green on the tree (should you want them the hex numbers are 8fda1f, 2b8f17, 449f14, 1a510e).
 Using Picmonkey I created a 4 square fat quarter sizes piece of fabric with a square of each green (as shown above).
 I’ll use that fabric to cut out my leaves.
 Again I’ve put this in the templates section above if you want to use it.

 I highly recommend ordering the Prinfab sample book, to get a feel for the fabrics they offer to help you choose.
 I had a feel of all the fabrics in the sample book and decided to go for the cotton sateen.
 It’s soft and lightweight but a bit studier than the classic plain cotton or poplin which will hopefully lead to a little less fraying on the raw edge applique of the leaves.

 Quilted family tree wallhanging project instructions

 I am lucky enough to have a machine that does embroidered fonts, my Janome 9400 QCP, so I will be using that to embroider names.
 If you don’t have a machine that embroiders you can hand embroider the names or use a permanent ink fabric pen to write them on.
 I’d suggest drawing your family tree out on paper first to figure out which names you want to include and where you will put them.